JuliaLang/www_old.julialang.org/blog/_posts/2017-10-12-gsoc-NeuralNetDiffEq.md

 ```
 ![Plot_sode2](/images/blog/2017-09-04-gsoc-NeuralNetDiffEq/plot_sode2.png "Plot 2")

-To show that the solver with current settings and hyper-parameters does not work for a larger domain (Eg 0-10) `lotka_volterra` here is a graph.
+To show that the solver with current settings and hyper-parameters does not work for a larger domain (Eg 0-10) `lotka_volterra` here is a graph:

 ```julia
 prob_ode_lotkavoltera = ODEProblem(lotka_volterra,Float32[1.0,1.0],(Float32(0.0),Float32(5.0)))